algorandfoundation/ARCs/ARCs/arc-draft_sign_data.md

 #### Enum `ScopeType`

-The `ScopeType` enumerates constant strings that specify the specific scope of a byte signature.
+The `ScopeType` enumerates constant strings with the scope of a signing action.

 This ARC introduces three scopes for signing arbitrary bytes.